 WHAT IS CUPPING THERAPY?

 Cupping Therapy is treatment method that involves briefly attaching round inverted cups to certain parts of the body.
 These cups are attached using a vacuum effect.
 Cupping therapy uses the vacuum effect on the skin inside the cups to increase blood flow to the area, alleviate pain and decrease muscle tension.
-Cupping therapy is not a new form of treatment, it been used in traditional Chinese medicine and other ancient healing systems.
+Cupping is not a new form of treatment, it has been used in traditional Chinese medicine and other ancient healing systems.
 In recent years, cupping has gained popularity among athletes to help assist with muscle recovery.

 WHAT CONDITIONS CAN CUPPING THERAPY HELP?

 Cupping Therapy benefits any area of the body region holding increased muscle tension, myofascial trigger points, or painful muscle tissue.
 Cupping is most effective when utilized with a combination of corrective exercise, joint manipulation/mobilization, or dry needling.
 When combined with these other treatment methods, cupping assists in naturally healing: headaches, tendonitis, back pain, neck pain, tennis elbow, rotator cuff pain, shoulder impingement, frozen shoulder, hip impingement, groin pain, knee sprains, patellofemoral pain, plantar fasciitis muscle strains, sciatica, and disc herniations.
 This treatment is often comparable or interchangeable with other soft tissue massage techniques such as: graston, IASTYM, gua sha, deep tissue massage and tendon scraping.
 While vacuum effect of the cups makes the technique unique from other types of soft tissue massage, it is thought of to yield similar results.

 WILL I GET CIRCULAR BRUISES FROM CUPPING THERAPY?